davipowell08-spec/DSP24AVRroom-project/README.md

 https://polyhaven.com/a/alarm_clock_01
 https://polyhaven.com/a/fancy_picture_frame_01

 Welcome to my Alice in Wonderland inspired room!
-This is what I envisioned falling down a rabbit hole would look like, starting from Alice's room on the base floor and all the way up to the sky using a staircase.
+This is what I envisioned falling down a rabbit hole would look like.
+It starts from the base floor and includes items such as a bed, a chessboard and a grandfather clock.
+Alice needs to climb an extensive staircase circling the building's interior in order to reach the top and escape the rabbit hole.
+Along the way, she can dine in at the tea party and read a nice book.